MohammadDehghan/DMTC/README.md

-# DMTC: Mutual Dynamic Training based on contrastive learning for semi-supervised semantic segmentation
+# DMTC: Mutual Dynamic Training based on Contrastive learning for semi-supervised semantic segmentation

 This repo contains the official implementation of our paper: Mutual Dynamic Training based on contrastive learning for semi-supervised semantic segmentation, which is  an concise and effective method for semi-supervised learning semantic segmentation.